^

 • childhood.

-The solution can provoke the development of certain side effects:
+The solution may provoke the development of certain side effects:

-• Immunity reactions: pseudoallergic / allergic manifestations occur occasionally, among them anaphylactic symptoms that are life-threatening;
+• immune reactions: occasionally pseudoallergic/allergic manifestations develop, including anaphylactic symptoms that are life-threatening;

-• manifestations from the NA: in some cases there are headaches;
+• manifestations from the nervous system: in some cases, headaches appear;

-• reactions of the digestive system: occasionally nausea may develop;
+• reactions of the gastrointestinal tract: nausea may occasionally develop;

-• mammary glands and reproductive function: Often develops HSH (in moderate or mild form), but this is an inherent risk when performing the procedure of ovarian induction.
+• mammary glands and reproductive function: OHSS often develops (in a moderate or mild form), but this is an inherent risk when performing the ovarian induction procedure.
 In some cases, this syndrome develops to a severe degree;

-• manifestations at the site of introduction and systemic disorders: often there are local reactions in the area of injection - in the form of itching, erythema, or swelling.
-These symptoms are usually transient and have a mild severity.
+• manifestations at the injection site and systemic disorders: local reactions often occur at the injection site - in the form of itching, erythema or swelling.
+These symptoms are usually transient and mild.

 Overdose

-In case of an overdose, it is possible to prolong the effect of the drug, but it is unlikely that this can provoke acute poisoning.
+In case of overdose, the effect of the drug may be prolonged, but it is unlikely that this will cause acute poisoning.

 Interactions with other drugs

-In vitro tests have demonstrated that the likelihood of Cetrotide interactions with drugs metabolized by the hemoprotein P450 or with the formation of conjugates or glucuronides via separate routes is extremely low.
-But, in any case, even though there is no information on interactions (especially with commonly used drugs, gonadotropins and drugs that stimulate histamine release in people with hypersensitivity), one can not completely exclude the possibility of their development.
+In vitro tests have shown that the probability of interactions of Cetrotide with drugs that are metabolized via hemoprotein P450 or that form conjugates or glucuronides via separate other pathways is extremely low.
+However, even though there is no information on interactions (especially with commonly used drugs, gonadotropins, and drugs that stimulate histamine release in hypersensitive individuals), the possibility of their development cannot be completely excluded.

 Storage conditions

-Powder should be stored in a place protected from sunlight, and also inaccessible to small children.
-Temperature values - no more than 25 ° С.
+The powder should be stored in a place protected from sunlight and inaccessible to small children.
+Temperature values are no more than 25°C.

 Shelf life

-Cetrotid is suitable for use in the period of 2 years from the date of release of the medicine.
-In this case, it is necessary to take into account that after dilution it must be used immediately.
-Unused ready-mixed solution should not be administered after the lapse of time after dilution.
+Cetrotide is suitable for use within 2 years from the date of manufacture of the medicine.
+It should be taken into account that after dilution it should be used immediately.
+Unused ready solution is prohibited to be administered after some time has passed after dilution.

 Attention!